 Just as I stepped out of the restaurant for the last time, I ran into a familiar face.

 “Maia!”
 He beamed.
 “Hey, how are you?
 What are you doing down here?”
-His blue eyes looked even dreamier in the sunlight.
+His eyes looked even dreamier in the sunlight.
 His tanned skin practically glistened and his short sleeved t-shirt revealed that he had a lot more tattoos on his muscly arm than I originally thought.

 Why did the sight of him make me so nervous in an exhilarating sort of way?